orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/02-Price & Ticks.md

 A low tick-spacing pool undergoing a massive price movement may require multiple swap instructions to complete the price movement.
 Therefore, more volatile pairs that often has large price swings should look at higher tick-spacing to mitigate this pain point for their pool users.

 ### 3. Account rent cost for users
-On Solana, accounting information requires account space.
-The more information a program hosts, the more rent is required to store.
-The larger the tick-spacing, the less ticks it needs for the program to keep track of liquidity across a set price range.
-Subsequently, the less money it takes to rent space on Solana.
+On-chain storage requires account space, and the more data a program needs to store, the higher the rent required.
+With larger tick-spacing, fewer ticks are needed to manage liquidity across a set price range, reducing the storage cost for users.